-(q) During the construction period, initial site setup works including access maintenance and improvements would be undertaken where considered to be beneficial to the use of the access, followed by construction of the internal access route(s), ground works, the installation of the solar panels and other infrastructure.
+(w) The primary construction phase of the proposed development is expected to last for approximately 16-24 weeks.
+During this period, initial site setup works including access maintenance and improvements would be undertaken where considered to be beneficial to the use of the access, followed by construction of the internal access route(s), ground works, the installation of the solar panels and other infrastructure.
 Facilities would be provided on site for construction workers, including provision of a site office and welfare facilities (including toilets, changing, and drying facilities, and a canteen).
 During operation it is expected to be very limited.